Wiebesiek/Simple_Slack_Bot/README.md

 ## Installation
 1. Create virtual environment with preferred method.
+2. Install requirements via pip install -r requirements.txt
-2. python slackbot.py install
+3. python slackbot.py install
-3. Configure service to be run with credentials that the virtual environment is running in.
+4. Configure service to be run with credentials that the virtual environment is running in.

 ## Troubleshooting Installation
 If you are receiving errors starting the service, try to run the program from the virtual environment: